benos-9k/GLAER/README.md

 ## Python

-The scripts currently run under (and the CMake looks for) Python 2.7.
+The scripts currently run under (and the CMake project looks for) Python 2.7.

 The library [Beautiful Soup 4](http://www.crummy.com/software/BeautifulSoup/) is required.
 It can be installed with `pip install [--user] beautifulsoup4`.